 How are you paid?

 As Portfolio Managers, we charge a percentage of the investments we manage for you.
 This fee is transparent and generally much less than those of typical mutual funds, which are often embedded as a cost of doing business.
-Fees vary depending on the size of your portfolio and are not paid by commission based on volume of buying or selling investments.
+Fees vary depending on the size of your portfolio and are not paid by commission based on the volume of buying or selling investments.
 For clients who choose a mutual fund portfolio, we receive commissions from the mutual fund companies.
-Specialty products such as flow through shares may also pay a direct commission.
+Speciality products such as flow-through shares may also pay a direct commission.
 Our commitment is to be as visible with costs as possible so that you always know what you’re paying for.